survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 });
 ```

 The script may need tweaking to fit your purposes.
 But it's enough to give you a rough idea.
-If the `dist_modules` directory is missing, we'll generate it here.
+If the `dist-modules` directory is missing, we'll generate it here.
 That's it.

 W> Relying on `postinstall` scripts can be [potentially dangerous](http://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability).
 Security minded developers may want to use `npm install --ignore-scripts`.
 You can set that default through `npm config set ignore-scripts true` if you want.
 Being a little cautious might not hurt.